Acxiom/metalus/spark-pipeline-engine/docs/steps.md

 that is used to determine the **nextStepId**.

 ## Fork
 A fork type step allows running a set of steps against a list of data simulating looping behavior.
+There are two ways to process the data: *serial* or *parallel*.
+Serial process the data one entry at a time, but all values will be processed regardless of errors.

 ## Join
 A join type step is used to *join* the executions of the fork step to continue processing in a linear manner.
 This step